 Get started ๐Ÿ”—

 The Helm chart for the Splunk Distribution of OpenTelemetry Collector already includes the Kubernetes attributes processor, which is activated by default for all deployment modes.
-See Install the Collector with the Helm chart.
+See Install the Collector for Kubernetes using Helm.

 To manually configure the Kubernetes attributes processor, follow these steps: